justserega/DbTest/README.md

 Real database has many aspects that can not be emulated by Data Access Layer: constraints, triggers, complex SQL queries and so on.
 DbTest reset database to initial state before each test.
 SqlServer and Postgresql are supported now.

 - **Strong type fixtures**
-To define initial state you can use fixtures in txt files.
+There are some libraries that can create initial state throught txt files.
 Any changes in project can broke those fixtures, because compiler don't process them.
 DbTest offer a way to describe fixtures in code.
 You will get autocomplete, refactoring and type checking when you write and maintain fixtures.

-- **Idea to make test case**
+- **Clean and understandable tests**
-The main idea to create high level builder that fill tables in database.
-Each method in this builder create one business model.
-See more details in [Concepts](https://github.com/justserega/DbTest/blob/master/docs/CoreConcepts.md#model-builder)
+Write your tests as a book, even non technical people can read and participate.

 ### Installation